How to use Dot Voting with 2D matrix

 How to setup Dot Voting with 2D Matrix.

-Before the workshop, the facilitator needs to configure two things;
+Before the session, the facilitator needs to configure two things;

 - How many votes or 'dots' a participant will have to distribute between the ideas, and...